 Emergent Futures CoLab (EFC) is a laboratory for transdisciplinary experimentation and collaborative future-making.
 Our goal is to mobilize knowledge and build activist solidarities that transcend scholarly and artistic boundaries.
-This includes mapping out collaborative future-oriented practices, tactics and methodologies adapted by individuals and communities around the world.
+This includes mapping out future-oriented practices, methodologies, tactics and modes-of-being adapted by individuals and communities around the world.

 This transnational collective emerged in March 2020, after the COVID-19 pandemic instigated the cancellation of Urgent-Emergent 2020, York University’s Theatre & Performance Studies graduate student conference.